1. If I (the client) am quite knowledgeable about personal finance & investing, then does it make sense for me to engage with you?

 • Hourly-Fee RIAs disclose their Hourly-Fee, else then, they disclose their fee per hour of phone calls with clients

-• FYI only: There is also a list of the established Fixed-Fee RIAs (including myself) that is run by an IIT Madras professor on the site FreeFinCal
+• FYI: There is also a curated list of Fixed-Fee RIAs (including myself) that is run by an IIT Madras professor on the site FreeFinCal

-• FYI only: There is also a longer list of almost every single Fixed-Fee RIA in India that is run by the same RIAs, including myself
+• FYI: There is also a longer list of almost every single Fixed-Fee RIA in India that is run by the same RIAs, including myself

 4. Is it possible for us to have a productive engagement without ever meeting face-to-face?